mapeditor/tiled/docs/manual/automapping.rst

 ===================================

-There is a tool **automappingconverter** along in your distribution to convert the rules created for previous versions of tiled to version 0.9 and later.
+There is a tool **automappingconverter** along in your distribution to convert the rules created for previous versions of Tiled to version 0.9 and later.

 If you are compiling tiled from scratch the tool is found in the in